Alpy16/AlpyStakingContract/README.md

 # AlpyStaking

 A minimal ERC20 staking contract written in Solidity.
-Users can stake a token to earn rewards over time, and withdraw both their stake and accumulated rewards.
+Users can stake a token to earn rewards over time and withdraw both their stake and accumulated rewards.

 ---

-## 📄 Overview
+## Overview

-This repo contains a gas-efficient, time-based staking system written in Solidity 0.8.19+.
-It supports:
+This repository contains a simple and gas-efficient staking system using ERC20 tokens.
+The design follows a linear reward distribution model and tracks user rewards in a scalable way.

+Key features:

-- **Custom ERC20 staking/reward tokens**
+- Custom ERC20 staking and reward tokens
-- **Linear reward distribution per second**
+- Constant reward distribution per second
-- **Partial or full staking/unstaking**
-- **Accurate per-user reward tracking**
+- Accurate per-user reward tracking
+- Partial stake and unstake support
-- **Onchain tests with Foundry**
+- Fully tested with Foundry

-The reward logic is implemented using a global `rewardPerTokenStored` mechanism for scalability, without storing per-second history.
+The reward logic uses a `rewardPerTokenStored` model, which ensures scalability even with many users.

 ---

-## 🔍 Contract Explanation
+## How the Contract Works

+The contract distributes reward tokens proportionally to each user’s stake over time.
+It avoids iterating over all users by using a global reward-per-token tracker that updates only during staking, unstaking, or reward withdrawals.

-### Core Components
+### Functions

-- `stakeTokens(uint256 amount)`: Stakes the given amount of tokens.
-Updates user reward accounting.
+- `stakeTokens(uint256 amount)`: Stakes tokens and updates reward tracking for the user.
-- `withdrawStakedTokens(uint256 amount)`: Unstakes the given amount.
-Also updates rewards.
+- `withdrawStakedTokens(uint256 amount)`: Unstakes tokens and updates the user's reward.
-- `withdrawEarnedRewards(uint256 amount)`: Transfers accumulated reward tokens to user.
+- `withdrawEarnedRewards(uint256 amount)`: Transfers earned rewards to the user.
-- `userRewards(address user)`: Returns claimable rewards for a user.
+- `userRewards(address user)`: Returns the amount of unclaimed rewards.
-- `totalStaked()`: Returns the total amount of staked tokens in the contract.
+- `totalStaked()`: Returns total staked tokens across all users.

-### Reward Mechanism

-- The contract distributes rewards at a constant `rewardRate` per second.
-- When any action occurs (stake/unstake/claim), it updates the user's pending rewards based on elapsed time.
-- This avoids reward dilution and prevents users from gaming the system.

 ---

-## 🔨 Usage (Local Anvil Setup)
+## Local Testing with Anvil

-To deploy and test this contract locally with Anvil:

-### 1. Start Anvil
+### 1. Start Anvil locally

 ```bash
 anvil
 ```

-### 2. Deploy the Contract
+### 2. Deploy to Anvil

 ```bash
 forge script script/DeployStaking.s.sol:DeployStaking \
   --fork-url http://localhost:8545 \